Bearded dragons are commonly kept pet lizards, but their behavior can be a lot more colorful than you might expect.

 7. Changing Skin Color

-This is when a bearded dragon flattens out their body while basking.
-This is to maximize surface area for absorbing heat.
+Pancaking is when a bearded dragon flattens out their body while basking.
+This maximizes surface area for absorbing heat.

 9. “Sexy Leg”

-With most of their gestures recorded and decoded, their human keepers can understand most of what they’re trying to say.
+With most of these fascinating body postures of bearded dragons now recorded on video and thoroughly decoded, their human keepers can understand most of what they’re trying to say.